 How many exam requests may be submitted at any one time?

 Applicants are allowed to submit mulitple exam requests.

 How long does it take for an exam to be scheduled?

 Exams are scheduled based on several factors, such as the volume of exam requests received and the availability of testing rooms.
-Scheduled exam times will be sent through U.S. Mail or e-mail, depending on the preference indicated on the exam request form, approximately 1- 1 1/2 weeks before the exam appointment.
+Scheduled exam times will be sent through e-mail approximately 1- 1 1/2 weeks before the exam appointment.
+These e-mails may end up in Spam or Junk mail folders.
+Please be sure to check both after submitting an exam request.
+To ensure receipt of our e-mail, please add SHR-TESTING@mx.uillinois.edu to e-mail contacts.
 Applicants can monitor the status of exam requests online at https://jobs.illinois.edu.
 Log in and click on Civil Service Activity.
-If the applicant chooses to be notified by e-mail of an exam date, these e-mails may end up in Spam or Junk mail folders.
-Please be sure to check both after submitting an exam request.
-To ensure receipt of our e-mail, please add SHR-TESTING@mx.uillinois.edu to e-mail contacts.
-If the applicant chooses to receive the exam date notification via U.S. Mail, please check the Civil Service Activity view if a paper notification has not been received within 5 to 7 business days after submitting the exam request.

 What can applicants bring to the exam?